Where to Discuss?

 Supporting Helper: Data Range

-This supporting helper meant to be used only within the apply_data_border().
-All it does is just getting the range.
+This supporting helper is meant to be used, only within the _apply_data_border() method.

 # Define the cell range for rows and columns